Textual criticism: Quran

 Sana'a manuscripts of the Quran.
 Andrew Rippin has stated that the discovery of Sana'a manuscript is significant, and its variant readings suggest that the early Quranic text was less stable than previously claimed.

 Textual criticism of the Quran is a beginning area of study, as Muslims have historically disapproved of higher criticism being applied to the Quran.
 In some countries textual criticism can be seen as apostasy.

 Amongst Muslims, the original Arabic text is commonly considered to be the final revelation, revealed to Muhammad from AD 610 to his death in 632.
 In Islamic tradition, the Quran was memorised and written down by Muhammad's companions and copied as needed.

 The Quran is believed to have had some oral tradition of passing down at some point.
 Differences that affected the meaning were noted, and around AD 650 Uthman began a process of standardization, presumably to rid the Quran of these differences.
 Uthman's standardization did not eliminate the textual variants.

 In the 1970s, 14,000 fragments of Quran were discovered in the Great Mosque of Sana'a, the Sana'a manuscripts.
 About 12,000 fragments belonged to 926 copies of the Quran, the other 2,000 were loose fragments.
 The oldest known copy of the Quran so far belongs to this collection: it dates to the end of the seventh to eighth centuries.

 The German scholar Gerd R. Puin has been investigating these Quran fragments for years.
-His research team made 35,000 microfilm photographs of the manuscripts, which he dated to early part of the eighth century.
+His research team made 35,000 microfilm photographs of the manuscripts, which he dated to the early part of the eighth century.
 Puin has not published the entirety of his work, but noted unconventional verse orderings, minor textual variations, and rare styles of orthography.
 He also suggested that some of the parchments were palimpsests which had been reused.
 Puin believed that this implied an evolving text as opposed to a fixed one.

 In an article in the 1999 Atlantic Monthly, Gerd Puin is quoted as saying that:

 My idea is that the Koran is a kind of cocktail of texts that were not all understood even at the time of Muhammad.
 Many of them may even be a hundred years older than Islam itself.
 Even within the Islamic traditions there is a huge body of contradictory information, including a significant Christian substrate; one can derive a whole Islamic anti-history from them if one wants.